lindison/tripleo_vagrant/README.md

 # Vagrant build for an OpenStack environment
-- Use this Vagrantfile
+1. Use this Vagrantfile
-- simple run "vagrant up", the following will get build:
+2. Simple run "vagrant up", the following will get built:
--  ooo01
+..* ooo01
--  rdo01
+..* rdo01
--  compute01
+..* compute01
--  maria01
+..* maria01
--  ansible01
+..* ansible01

 - This assumes a single undercloud machine
-- Three overcloud machines
+- an overcloud machines
-- Two compute nodes
+- a compute nodes
 - An Ansible server

 ## This is a work in progress